 The Power Broker is a massive book at 1,336 pages, but if you want to get a better understanding of politics, city building, power, and corruption this book is surpassed by none.

 For more details and reviews go to Amazon.

 Book Summary & Notes

-All text that is quoted & italicized is taken directly from the book.
+All text between quotation marks is taken directly from the book.

 “The whole life of Robert Moses, in fact, has been a drama of the interplay of power and personality.”
 In the beginning he was idealistic, even wanting to dedicate his life to public service.
 But idealism got him nowhere and after years of fighting for genuine public improvements, he was left with nothing at age 30.
 For the rest of his life he understood that “ideas – dreams – were useless without the power to transform them into reality.”
 For the rest of his life Moses would be amassing power.

 Moses could for the majority of his career (right up to the very end) count on favorable public opinion and support.
 The public accepted his legend as a doer, as an incorruptible public servant, as fact.
 All the records of his public authorities were sealed so there was no way they could look into them anyway.
 But as is clear, he was not as prudent, efficient and economical as the public thought him to be.
 He spent massive amounts on wasteful things that got him power (e.g. loans never to be repaid), and made himself a political boss by oiling the political machine with money.

 “In the beginning – and for decades of his career – the power Robert Moses amassed was the servant of his dreams, amassed for their sake, so that his gigantic city-shaping visions could become reality.
 But power is not an instrument that its possessor can use with impunity.
 It is a drug that creates in the user a need for larger and larger dosages.
 And Moses was a user.”